 Onboard actions shall include any command available for transmission from the ground segment.

-The ground segment shall be able to add and delete eventtoaction definitions to and from an onboard list and to request a report of the list.

-The capability shall be provided to enable and disable individual actions without having to delete the eventtoaction definition.

-The triggering of an onboard action shall itself give rise to an event report.
+File based operations

+The spacecraft shall support files as native data units to manage interactions with ground.

+This includes support of:

+Files storage and management in file systems.

+Files transfer from/to ground and control of associated transactions.

+Files content access by the on-board applications.

+Automatic management of telemetry data to be downlinked in files via an onboard file manager.

+Automatic creation and closure of files from a onboard data source.

+Files containing a sequence of telecommands which are released onboard upon activation.

+The spacecraft shall expose to the ground the same interface to the on-board file system(s), for the purpose of file transactions.

+This can be achieved for example, by a single instance hosted by one centralised application process or by multiple instances hosted by different application processes covering each file system.

 Equipment and subsystemspecific

 Onboard processors and software

-The design (selection) of onboard processors shall ensure that the available memory and performance accommodates, with a margin of <RESOURCE_MARGIN>:

-the requirements of the baseline (i.e. as launched) processes, and

-a realistic allocation for processes and data to be developed and loaded after launch.

-If an onboard processor is switched from a prime to a redundant unit (or vice versa), the switchover shall be such that operations can continue safely.
+Whenever an onboard processor is switched from a prime to a redundant unit (or vice versa), the switchover shall be such that operations can continue safely.

-This implies either that:

-the operational context need not be reloaded from the ground segment, or

-the new processor can be loaded with a safe default context before the switchover.

-A processor switchover should not invalidate telecommands not yet released from any ground schedule.

-This implies that telecommands defined for the prime unit are also valid for the redundant unit, except for any command routing data which the ground system can automatically change when addressing the redundant processor.
+This implies the maintenance of an operational context in non-volatile memory on-board.

 The capability shall be provided to save the operational context in nonvolatile memory so that it can be restored if a processor is reset or temporarily switched off.

 Redundant processors should provide the capability to be turned on and operated outside of any control function, for the purpose of evaluating their performance prior to switching to become prime.

-The resources utilized by onboard software shall be telemetred (e.g. memory usage, central processor unit (CPU) usage and I/O usage).
+The resources utilized by onboard software shall be telemetered (e.g. memory usage, central processor unit (CPU) usage and I/O usage).

 The capability shall be provided to check that onboard software has been correctly uploaded before enabling it.

-The capability shall be provided for the ground segment to patch the nominal software directly.

-The contents of a RAM of a unit or instrument that is suspended or switched off as a result of an FDIR action shall be preserved so that the ground segment can dump the content for the purposes of failure investigation.
+<<deleted>>

+<<deleted>>

-Enabling of onboard software should use only a single telecommand.
+The spacecraft shall provide the capability to select the version of any onboard software to be loaded upon software reset using a single telecommand.

-This does not preclude dualstep commanding because only the final command enables the software.

-Any communication between the ground and an onboard software function or software task shall be effected by means of telecommand and telemetry source packets specifically designed for the purpose.
+Any communication between the ground and an onboard software function shall be effected by means of telecommand and telemetry specifically designed for the purpose.

-The objective is to ensure that memory dump and memory load packets (for example) are not used for this purpose.
+The objective is to ensure that memory dump and memory load commands (for example) are not used for this purpose.
 They are not adequate for changes of this operational significance.

 Whenever a condition that forces a processor reset is detected by software, an event report shall be generated prior to enforcement of the reset.

-Whenever a processor is running synchronously scheduled tasks, it shall check at the end of each software cycle that all tasks scheduled for that cycle have been duly completed.
+The spacecraft shall provide the capability to report to ground in case any of the synchronously scheduled tasks fail to be completed by the end of the allocated software cycle.

 Whenever a processor overload condition is detected, an event report shall be generated.

-A processor overload condition should not automatically lead to the processor being halted.

 Whenever an unexpected arithmetic overflow condition is detected, an event report shall be generated.

 Whenever an illegal program instruction is encountered during execution of a program code, an event report shall be generated.